 CHAPTER CONTENTS 2: About The Corridor Provides an overview of the Corridor, including the boundaries, local and regional context, neighborhoods, history, and demographics.
 3: Corridor Vision and Principles Articulates a desired future for the Corridor through a vision statement and five accompanying principles.
 Each of the five principles is supported by a set of goals that articulate more specific directions or desired outcomes, and policies intended to help the City and its partners achieve those goals through specific actions.
 4: Opportunity Areas Identifies sites with the greatest need for, and potential for, revitalization or redevelopment in the near-term, as well as sites with the potential to help enhance the overall functionality and vitality of the Belleview Avenue Corridor over the long-term.
 5: Corridor Enhancements Identifies physical improvements recommended to enhance the safety and comfort of pedestrians and bicyclists, improve connectivity, and establish a more distinctive identity for the Corridor.
 6: Implementation Identifies specific actions to be taken by the City of Littleton, either alone, or in collaboration with one of its many partners in the region-CDOT, the South Platte Working Group, the City of Englewood, Littleton Public Schools, or others-to help implement the Belleview Avenue Corridor Plan.
 Appendix A: Existing Conditions Report Includes a baseline inventory of current conditions in the Corridor for land use and development; parks, recreation, and environmental resources; transportation and mobility; and character and identity.
 It also contains a summary of key issues and opportunities in each topical area.
-Appendix B: Retail Analysis Includes an analysis of market trends and conditions in the Corridor, and estimates retail demand for the Corridor based on an assessment of competitive trade area demographics.
+Appendix B: Retail Demand Analysis Includes an analysis of market trends and conditions in the Corridor, and estimates retail demand for the Corridor based on an assessment of competitive trade area demographics.
+Appendix C: Public Comment Compilation Includes all public comments collected throughout the planning process.